dk14/wolfram-mega/docs/dsl.md

 > Exercise: enjoy rewriting this fund into 1-to-1 deal between you and the actual contributor, rather than an abstract beneficiary.

-### Cross-currency (assets)
+### 🚗 Cross-currency (assets)

-DSL🌿 should not be responsible for asset pairs, since asset pair is assumed to be fixed between parties per (composite) contract - you specify asset pair in matching etc. Allowing one party to have several assets in a contract is equivalent to having several parties, e.g. "alice-usd", "alice-btc".
+DSL🌿 should not be responsible for asset pairs ₿🪙, since asset pair is assumed to be fixed between parties per (composite) contract - you specify asset pair in matching etc. Allowing one party to have several assets in a contract is equivalent to having several parties, e.g. "alice-usd", "alice-btc".

 > Note: since Discreet relies on binary options - there is no confusion about currency.
 In "alice-usd", "bob-btc" pair - Alice always gets btc, Bob always gets usd.

+> no consfusion...

 ```ts
 account.party("alice_usd").pays("bob_btc").amount(1000000000) //1000000000 usd